Jeroen-G/Explorer/docs/logging.md

 See also the [SDK](https://github.com/elastic/elasticsearch-php/blob/main/docs/logger.asciidoc) docs.
 More information on loggers in Laravel can be found in [Laravel's docs](https://laravel.com/docs/logging).

+If you pass a string value as the logger it will be interpreted as the name of a log channel (see Laravel's docs for more information).

 Examples:
 ```php
 'logger' => new \Psr\Log\NullLogger(),